 ETFs have grown in popularity because ETFs are synonymous with "index" investing.
 Unlike most other fund types, most ETFs are index funds - they seek to track an index rather than having a portfolio manager make investment decisions.
 Over the past twenty years, investors have increasingly realized that it is very difficult for a portfolio manager to actively pick stocks in a way that will outperform the market as a whole, net of fees - see more in our article active versus passive investing.
 Because they primarily track indexes, most ETFs also have very low fees compared to a mutual fund or closed-end fund.

 A NextShares is a new type of investment fund that is traded on a stock exchange that was invented by Eaton Vance.
 It is a hybrid type of investment fund with elements of a closed-end fund and elements of an ETF.
-The 3 NextShares in our database currently hold $19.31 million in assets.
+The 3 NextShares in our database currently hold $13 thousand in assets.
 For more detail, read our article what is a NextShares?

 A hedge fund is an investment fund that is not regulated by the S.E.C.
 A hedge fund avoids S.E.C. regulation because hedge fund shares can only be owned by "accredited investors" - basically someone with a significant amount of wealth.
 There are approximately 2,500+ hedge funds in the U.S. There is a website that tracks hedge fund activity called BarclayHedge.
 According to BarclayHedge, the hedge fund industry has around $3.2 trillion of assets under management.